31 Jan 5 Top Tips for Building a Strong Digital Marketing Strategy

 5. Monitor and target your audience

 When customers feel bombarded by your company’s posts, updates and emails, they tend to click the “unfollow” button.
 If you don’t want everything you say to end up in the digital purgatory that is the spam filter, try reserving your engagement to targeted interactions.
 Using tools and aggregators like Google Analytics, Social Mention, and MediaVantage will allow you monitor the conversations about your brand and competitors, track mentions, and provide advertising analytics and reports on conversion rates, all of which will allow you to be decisive and deliberate with your digital marketing strategy.
 Rather than taking a scattershot approach, you’ll be able to jump in and join a live, responsive conversation with your customers.

 A strong digital marketing campaign requires constant attention and adaptation.
 But while the tools and technology for implementing these strategies will continue to become more and more sophisticated over the following months and years, the core tenants behind them are unlikely to change anytime soon.
 Keep these 5 tips in mind as you construct your marketing strategy, and you’ll be well on your way to better leads and higher conversion rates in the digital realm.

 About the author: Auctus Marketing is a digital marketing agency based out of Boston, MA.
-Our goal is to helps grow businesses.
+Our goal is to help grow businesses.
 Our specialty is SEO (Search Engine Optimization), which helps companies grow their online traffic, creates quality leads, and drives more sales.
-Our team is comprised of seasoned SEO experts & top notch consultants.
+Our team comprises seasoned SEO experts & top-notch consultants.
 Our goal is to identify your business needs, develop a custom online marketing strategy and execute it.
-Learn more at http://auctusmarketing.com